fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 In the above code:

-* We have created an instance of the **Column2d** chart.
+* We have created an instance of the **Column 2D** chart.
 Each chart type in FusionCharts Suite XT has a unique alias, which you can use to create an instance of that chart.
 In this case, we are creating an instance of a Column 2D chart with dimensions of 600x400 pixels using `width` and `height`.
 * To specify the data format as JSON, we have set the `dataFormat` parameter to json.
 You can also provide the data in XML format.
 * The JSON data is embedded as the value of the `dataSource` parameter.